staticbackendhq/site/content/docs/websocket.md

 ### Joining channel(s) to send and receive messages

-You have a fully functional WebSocket connection.
+You have a fully functional bi-directional connection.
 Your users can join channels to send and receive messages to all members of that channel.

 It's up to you to have channel names that are hard to guess.
 There's no way to